orbitsdev/lucyapp/TELLER_ROLE.md

 +----------------+     +----------------+     +----------------+
 ```

-1. Open the GAMBLE Mobile App
+1. Open the LuckyBet app
 2. Enter username and password
 3. Select the "Teller" role
 4. Click the Login button